-The Governance track focuses on governance within and beyond the nation state, and related changes to the underlying structure of the global political economy.
-It analyses how problems are solved (or not solved) in contexts in which authority, whether concentrated or dispersed, requires cooperation among multiple independent actors such as within the European Union, or the Afghan loya jirga.
+The Governance specialization focuses on governance within and beyond the nation state, and related changes to the underlying structure of the global political economy.
+It analyses how problems are solved (or not solved) in contexts in which authority, whether concentrated or dispersed, requires cooperation among multiple independent actors.